ORSHIN/tropic-adf/README.md

 ## Introduction

-This repository is a fork of the original [AttackDefense Framework (ADF)](https://github.com/francozappa/adf) — a threat modeling framework for IoT devices and life cycles.
+This repository is a fork of the original [AttackDefense Framework (ADF)](https://github.com/francozappa/adf) — a threat-modeling framework for IoT devices and lifecycles.

 The aim of this fork is to establish a relationship with the newly introduced [MITRE EMB3D™ Threat Model](https://emb3d.mitre.org/), which has some advantages over ADF, including faster modeling over a fixed structure of attack surfaces (EM3ED Device Properties).